ansys/pyansys-dev-guide/doc/source/coding_style/pep8_best_practices.rst

 You should avoid using wild cards in imports because doing so can make it difficult to detect undefined names.
-For more details see `Python Anti-Patterns: using wildcard imports <(https://docs.quantifiedcode.com/python-anti-patterns/maintainability/from_module_import_all_used.html>`_.
+For more information, see `Python Anti-Patterns: using wildcard imports <(https://docs.quantifiedcode.com/python-anti-patterns/maintainability/from_module_import_all_used.html>`_.

-Avoid:
+Instead of:

 .. code:: python